Resolving Interpersonal Conflicts, Part 1

 Ephesians 4:29 counsels us, “Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers” (Eph.
 4:29).
 The Psalmist gave us a good example when he prayed, “Set a guard, O LORD, over my mouth; Keep watch over the door of my lips” (Psalm 141:3).

-One of the battles that Canadians glory in is their victory over American forces during the War of 1812.
+One of the battles that Canadians glory in was their victory over American forces during the War of 1812.
 Although the conflict was between England and the U.S., the Americans engaged the Canadian Army in battle (in what is now southern Ontario) because of Canada’s status as a member of the British Commonwealth.
 Ironically, this war could have been prevented if there had been better communication.
 On June 18, 1812, the U.S. President James Madison signed the declaration of war.
 Unknown to Americans, Britain had finally, two days earlier, announced that it would revoke its orders that had restricted American naval trade.
 If Madison had known this, he would not have declared war.
-[2] Similarly, much conflict could be avoided or reduces if we were, “swift to hear, slow to speak, slow to wrath” (James 1:19).
+[2] Similarly, much conflict could be avoided ,or reduced, if we were, “swift to hear, slow to speak, slow to wrath” (James 1:19).

 Conflicts could be minimized if we followed some communication guidelines: